Gary Bauer: Presidential campaign

 Bauer announced his presidential campaign in April 1999, running on a platform built mostly upon social issues such as abortion.
 Bauer received over 8% of the vote in the Iowa Republican caucuses, and less than 1% of the vote in the New Hampshire Republican primary before withdrawing from the race for the Republican presidential nomination.
 Bauer endorsed John McCain when he pulled out of the race in February 2000.
 In the fall of 1999, two senior members of Bauer's campaign staff raised questions about closed-door meetings between Bauer and a female campaign aide.
 Bauer's denial of any impropriety prompted two campaign workers to resign.
 There was never any actual evidence of infidelity brought against Bauer.

 His presidential campaign is mostly remembered for an incident at the Bisquick Pancake Presidential Primary Flip-Off on 31 January 2000.
-The candidates took each a turn to mount a four-foot stage, make, flip and catch a pancake in a pan.
+The candidates each took a turn to mount a four-foot stage, make, flip and catch a pancake in a pan.
 When Bauer took his turn, he tossed his pancake too high and, trying to follow it, fell off the back of the stage, disappearing through a blue curtain.
 He emerged, unhurt, with no pancake and no pan.
 He then flipped and caught a pancake without falling on his second attempt.
 Bauer joked that it might be the best thing to happen to his campaign and said that he was "the Ken Griffey of the presidential candidates.
 I dove into the dugout to catch my pancake."
 Years later, Bauer recalled that as he toppled off the stage and through the curtain, fellow candidate George W. Bush, who was standing backstage having already successfully completed his pancake toss, shouted "here comes Bauer!"

 Media activities

 Bauer co-hosted a talk radio show with former Jerusalem Post CEO and President Tom Rose from March 2006 to March 2007 on WMET, a Washington, D.C. metropolitan area radio station.
 Bauer is also a frequent guest on many conservative talk-radio programs across the country.
-Gary and Tom have been co-hosts on SiriusXM Patriot Channel 125 Bauer and Rose Show for 9 years and their popular show ended April 9, 2017 with Tom Rose taking a position in the White House as assistant and adviser to Vice President Pence.
+Gary and Tom were co-hosts on SiriusXM Patriot Channel 125 Bauer and Rose Show for 9 years and their popular show ended April 9, 2017 with Tom Rose taking a position in the White House as assistant and adviser to Vice President Pence.